-After completing the course, students should be able to:
+After the course students will be able to:

 The Public Course Blog for the Course that Never Ends